 His godly existence and luck just might change when he stumbles upon Iki Hiyori and saves her life; a feat which also leaves her in quite a predicament so she is stuck with him until her problem gets resolved.
 Together with Hiyori and his new partner-weapon Yukine, Yato will do everything he can to gain fame, recognition and just maybe, one shrine dedicated to him, as well.

-Noragami has been published in English as Noragami: Stray God by Kodansha Comics USA since September 2, 2014; in Polish by Studio JG since October 26, 2015; in Brazilian Portuguese by Panini Comics/Planet Manga since July 2016; and in Spanish by Norma Editorial since October 2015.
+Noragami has been published in English as Noragami: Stray God by Kodansha Comics USA since September 2, 2014; in Polish by Studio JG since October 26, 2015; in Brazilian Portuguese by Panini Comics/Planet Manga since July 2016; in Spanish by Norma Editorial since October 2015; and in Russian as Бездомный бог since July 22, 2016.

 I really, really do hope that the anime adaptation isn't messed up for this manga... so far, I have a bad feeling about it... anyway.
 A big and enthusiastic yes to Noragami.
 Believe me, I sure am glad that I stumbled across such a gem.
 It's not an overused or typical story, and it's very interesting.
 How so?